ig3/srf/README.md

 media either, other than to make a copy of it for srf.
 My media includes sounds and images.

+## srf database

+A fact set records a set of related facts as field/value pairs.
+These are the essential items to be studied.

+Templates produce cards from the fact sets.
+Each card has a front and a back side.
+One views the front side then attempts to remember what will be on the back side.
+The front and back sides are filled with static content and the values of select fields.

+Each fact set is related to one set of templates.

+Each template is related to one set of templates.

+Each set of templates has a set of fields that are used in rendering the templates.
+These are the fields for which values may be stored in the fact set.

+These fact sets are presented in the form of cards, generated from the fact sets by templates.
+Each template produces a front and back, each presenting a different subset of the fields.

+Each template consists of html for the front and back and common CSS.

+A set of templates produces a set of cards.

+Each study item consists of a set of field/value pairs which record the essential, related facts to be learned.
+Cards are generated from these items by way of templates.
+Typically, a set of cards will be produced for each item.

 ## Anki database

 See [Anki 2 annotated schema](https://gist.github.com/sartak/3921255)